-Dueling claims: Trump blames Antifa for riots, Minnesota officials point fingers at white supremacists, cartels
+Dueling claims: Trump blames Antifa for riots, Minnesota officials point fingers at white supremacists and cartels

 Minnesota Gov. Tim Walz announced Saturday he has authorized "full mobilization" of the state's National Guard -- something that has never been done in the 164-year history of the Minnesota National Guard -- in response to the protests that have turned increasingly violent.

-Later, speaking to reporters before boarding Air Force One, Trump said a “lot of radical left, bad people” were to blame for the violence in Minneapolis and elsewhere and said “they have to be tougher” fighting back against the rioters.
+Later, speaking to reporters before flying to Florida, Trump said a “lot of radical left, bad people” were to blame for the violence in Minneapolis and elsewhere and said “they have to be tougher” fighting back against the rioters.

 “We can have our military there very quickly,” he said.
 “They've got to be tough, they've got to be strong, they've got to be respected, because these people, these Antifa -- it’s a lot of radical left, bad people -- and they've got to be taught that you can't do this.”